KyleLuther/kyleluther.github.io/_drafts/batchnorm_gradients.md

 Gradients grow in earlier layers.
 Of course, we can measure this.

-## Normalized Preactivations Imply Exploding Gradients?
+## Normalized Preactivations Imply Very Nonlinear Input-Output Mappings
 To get some intuition, we'll actually look at the forward pass of a vanilla and Batch Normalized net.

 go back to the vanilla net.
 We'll look at the distribtuion of preactivations in later layers.
 Interestingly each one gets a mean value which grows with depth.
 Normalization completely changes this pciture.